School

 Computation

-‘For Love and Science: Reclaiming Science through ancestral and intuitive practices’ was a tender exploration of experimentation and research.
-We learned about matter, energy and information outside the classical western worldview.
-We explored fundamentals of motion, electricity, astronomy, nuclear energy and quantum physics through an embodied and intuitive lens.
-Together, we created new tools for research and experimentation, collected and analyzed data through movement, meditation, and improvisation.
-Grounding ourselves in ancestral wisdoms, we created our own cosmologies about the complex and elegant universe.
-We asked how we can be transformed by learning about the patterns of nature and positively transform the wounded systems around us (can we also have wave-particle duality, be at times discreet and other times amorphous in aspects of our identity?).
+Join us in ‘For Love and Science: Reclaiming Science through ancestral and intuitive practices’ for a tender exploration of experimentation and research!
+Learn about matter, energy and information outside the classical western worldview.
+We’ll explore fundamentals of motion, electricity, astronomy, nuclear energy and quantum physics through an embodied and intuitive lens.
+Together, we will create new tools for research and experimentation, collect and analyze data through movement, meditation, and improvisation.
+Grounding ourselves in ancestral wisdoms, we will create our own cosmologies about the complex and elegant universe.
+We’ll ask how we can be transformed by learning about the patterns of nature and positively transform the wounded systems around us (can we also have wave-particle duality, be at times discreet and other times amorphous in aspects of our identity?).
 How can we do science differently when we dare to use our senses, follow a flow, a beat, a wave, and collectively work on different practices, tools, and technologies to engage with our environment?
-We unpacked the limitations bound up in our current colonial reductionist scientific methodology, disentangled ourselves from dominant science, and sought ancestral and intuitive practices that could unlock the next wave of liberation sciences.
+We’ll unpack the limitations bound up in our current colonial reductionist scientific methodology, disentangle ourselves from dominant science, and seek ancestral and intuitive practices that could unlock the next wave of liberation sciences.

 Images courtesy of teachers, participants and class documentarians.